 Dr. Kimmel's experience and his advocacy at the local, regional, and national levels, with oncology medical groups, legislative bodies, and Universities, provide valuable guidance on the practical realities of exercise in cancer research.

 Personally, he is no stranger to the pitfalls of maintaining an active lifestyle.
 After establishing a successful medical practice he realized he needed to take care of himself as well.
 Late in life he began exercising to improve his health and today he continues to enjoy a daily run.

 Lee W. Jones, Ph.D.Dr.
 Jones, is Director of the Cardio-Oncology Research Program, Department of Medicine, Memorial Sloan Kettering, New York.
 He is also an NCCN and ASCO committee member on cancer survivorship.
-He was formerly Associate Professor in the Department of Radiation Oncology and Scientific Director of cancer survivorship at Duke Cancer Institute.
+He was formerly Associate Professor in the Department of Radiation Oncology & Scientific Director of cancer survivorship at Duke Cancer Institute